Creative English Teacher.com

 THE CODE OF HAMMURABI Use this worksheet to teach your students the statues of one of the ancient world's most famous lawgivers.

-"THE MAKING OF ENKIDU" FROM THE EPIC OF GILGAMESH (SCRIPT-STORY, PDF) This sample from The Epic of Gilgamesh script-story tells how the Mesopotamian king Gilgamesh angered the gods to the point that they created a new creature who could rival his strength: Enkidu, a beast-like man.
+"THE MAKING OF ENKIDU" FROM THE EPIC OF GILGAMESH (SCRIPT-STORY) This sample from The Epic of Gilgamesh script-story tells how the Mesopotamian king Gilgamesh angered the gods to the point that they created a new creature who could rival his strength: Enkidu, a beast-like man.

 GILGAMESH END-OF-EPIC ANALYSIS QUESTIONS Use these questions to get your students thinking deep about this most-ancient of epics!